 I am currently a Davis H. Smith Postdoctoral Fellow based at UC Davis in the Latimer Lab.
 In May, 2019, I received my PhD from the Department of Environmental Science, Policy and Management at UC Berkeley.
 Broadly, I study global change impacts in terrestrial plant communities.
 I combine novel methodological approaches with long-term observational and experimental data to disentangle the complex, interacting, and often nonlinear relationships between plant communities and global change drivers, including pests, pathogens, drought, and fire.

 I spent much of my youth climbing trees and chasing racer snakes in the foothills of the Sierra Nevada.
-My passion for the outdoors has led me to some of the most remote places in the lower 48, and has inspired a life-long commitment to ecosystem stewardship.
+My passion for the outdoors has led me to some of the most remote places in the lower 48, and has inspired a life-long commitment to ecosystem science and stewardship.

 The outdoors have also long-provided me with a sense of well-being.
 As a first-generation college graduate on my mother’s side, and a female first-generation college graduate on my father’s side, I have experienced the challenges faced by low-income, first-generation students seeking a college and graduate degree.
 I am always open to conversations about DEI and strategies for navigating the Ivory Tower as a perceived outsider.
 Bottom line: everyone belongs in academia who wants to be in academia.

 I am also dedicated to increasing DEI in academia.
 I currently serve on the Diversity Committee for the Society of Conservation Biology, I have recently co-authored two peer-reviewed papers that address indigenous rights and effective mentorship of non-majority students (see CV), and I have had the honor of being a SEEDs mentor in 2019 and 2020.